History of British newspapers: 18th century

-There were twelve London newspapers and 24 provincial papers by the 1720s (the Daily Courant was the first daily newspaper in London).
+There were twelve London newspapers and 24 provincial papers by the 1720s.
+The Daily Courant (11 March 1702–1703) was the first successful daily newspaper in London.
+In 1695 the Postboy had been started as a daily paper (actually the first in London), but only four numbers appeared.
 The Public Advertiser was started by Henry Woodfall in the 18th century.

 The first English journalist to achieve national importance was Daniel Defoe.
-In February 1704, he began his weekly, The Review, which was eventually printed three times a week and was a forerunner of The Tatler (started by Richard Steele in 1709) and The Spectator (started by Steele and Joseph Addison in 1711).
+On 19 February 1704, whilst still in Newgate Prison for a political offence, he began his weekly, The Review, which was eventually printed three times a week and was a forerunner of The Tatler (started by Richard Steele in 1709) and The Spectator (started by Steele and Joseph Addison in 1711).
 Defoe's Review came to an end in 1713.
 Between 1716 and 1720 he published a monthly newspaper with old style title, Mercurius Politicus.
 The Examiner started in 1710 as the chief Conservative political mouthpiece, which enjoyed as its most influential contributor, Jonathan Swift.
 Swift had control of the journal for 33 issues between November 1710 and June 1711, but once he became dean of St. Patrick's Cathedral in Dublin, he gave up regular journalistic work.

 In 1702 Edward Lloyd, the virtual founder of the famous "Lloyd's" of commerce, started a thrice a week newspaper, Lloyd's News, which had but a brief existence in its initial form, but was the precursor of the modern Lloyd's List.
 The 76th issue of the original paper contained a paragraph mentioning the House of Lords, for which the publisher was told he would have to pay a fine.
 He preferred to discontinue his publication instead.
 In 1726 he in part revived it, under the title of Lloyd's List, published at first weekly, it would later become a daily.

 The Edinburgh Courant was published out of Edinburgh, Midlothian, Scotland.
 Its first issue was dated 14-19 Feb 1705 and was sold for a penny.
 It was one of the country's first regional papers, second only to the Norwich Post (1701).
 The paper was produced twice weekly for five years, then continued as the Scots Courant until April 1720.
 Later that same year, the Edinburgh Evening Courant began publication, and it survived until the Evening News came into existence in 1873.